percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

 .. option:: --force-non-empty-directories

-   When specified, it makes :option`xtrabackup --copy-back` and :option:`xtrabackup --move-back` option transfer files to non-empty directories.
+   When specified, it makes :option`xtrabackup --copy-back` and :option:`--move-back` option transfer files to non-empty directories.
 No existing files will be overwritten.
 If files that need to be copied/moved from the backup directory already exist in the destination directory, it will still fail with an error.